synxty/idea/brainstorm/types.md

 ### 6.1.
 Characteristics

-- **Appearance:** Water type creatures often have smooth, flowing forms, and may feature elements reminiscent of aquatic life such as fins, scales, or webbed limbs.
+- **Appearance:** Water type characters often have smooth, flowing forms, and may feature elements reminiscent of aquatic life such as fins, scales, or webbed limbs.
 Their colors are usually shades of blue, aqua, and green.
 - **Abilities:**
   - **Water Jets:** Shoot powerful streams of water to knock back or damage enemies.
   - **Tidal Waves:** Create large waves to sweep away obstacles and opponents.